Klaus Veitinger, MD, PhD

 President and Chief Executive Officer

-Jim brings more than 10 years of GI experience to Neurogastrx after having been one of the original members of the Linzess team at Ironwood Pharmaceuticals.
-Jim had both commercial and business development responsibilities at Ironwood and left the company as Senior Vice President of Corporate Development.
-While at Ironwood he developed the initial Linzess commercial profile and directed transaction strategies, deal sourcing, diligence, and negotiations culminating in deals in the US, Europe, Japan and China.
-Prior to joining Ironwood Jim was Vice President of Corporate Development for Cozint Interactive, one of the first on-line market intelligence companies.
-Jim started his biotech career at MPM Capital where he was a Vice President focusing on business development transactions for emerging biotech companies.
-Jim has a BS in Pharmacy from the Massachusetts College of Pharmacy.
+Jim brings to Neurogastrx decades of biotech industry experience, and more than 10 years in gastrointestinal drug development and commercialization with the IBS product LINZESS® at Ironwood Pharmaceuticals.
+Among Jim’s notable contributions are numerous LINZESS deals he closed in the US, Europe, Japan and China.
+Prior to joining Ironwood, Jim was Vice President, Corporate Development for Cozint Interactive, one of the first on-line market intelligence companies.
+Jim began his biotech career at MPM Capital, where he focused on business development transactions for emerging biotech companies.
+He has a Bachelor of Science in Pharmacy from the Massachusetts College of Pharmacy.

 Cyril De Colle, PhD